 Pros: What makes this second-gen diaper bag day pack so distinct is that it’s crafted from a single piece of water-repellent fabric and has only one zipper.
 So you can literally zip in and out.
 In fact, when completely open, the diaper bag lies flat on the table, enabling you to not only access all the diapers and goldfish crackers but also to use it as a changing pad.

-Cons: Without the slew of organziational pockets that most other bags have, you might find yourself rooting around in the main compartment more than you’d prefer.
+Cons: Without the slew of organizational pockets that most other bags have, you might find yourself rooting around in the main compartment more than you’d prefer.

 Tactical Baby Gear (TBG) is actually one of the early purveyors of baby gear that looks like it's issued by the U.S. Army.

 Pros: The Daypack 3.0 is a rugged 600D water-repellent nylon, measures 20-inches by 11-inches by 8-inches, and features a full-zippered main compartment, three-tiered interior pockets, and built-in removable changing mat.

 Cons: Have trendy diaper bags gone too far?
 Having a baby is not like being in a war, and the militaristic styling of this bag is a little over-the-top for our taste.

 This Skip Hop backpack diaper back has nine pockets, including side bottle pockets and front zip pockets, a machine washable cushioned changing pad, and room for your laptop.